v6nerd/pyhole/README.md

-# Pyhole

-A clone of the popular Pi-hole DNS ad-blocker.
+[Pi-Hole](https://github.com/pi-hole/pi-hole) is a DNS ad-blocker.
+It's awesome, but it didn't quite fit my needs, so I wrote my own clone - pyhole.

-This is **not** a stable project and currently has no focus on backwards compatibility (the original Pi-hole is far better in these respects).
-You have been warned!
+This is my own clone for my own personal use, but I thought I'd upload it to GitHub in case it's of use to anyone else.
+It is not a stable project and currently has no focus on backwards compatibility (the original Pi-hole is far better in these respects).
+If you're a developer, please excuse the Python code littered with PowerShell conventions ;-)

 # Features